vatesfr/xen-orchestra/from_the_sources.md

 ## Running XO

-The sole part you have to launch is XO-Server which is quite easy to do, just launch the `xo-server` script, which is in the root of XO-Server's directory':
+The sole part you have to launch is XO-Server which is quite easy to do, just launch the `xo-server` script, which is in the root of XO-Server's directory:

 ```
 $ npm start